 Q. How did the University figure out what figures to include in Form 1098-T Box 1 Amounts billed for qualified tuition and related expenses?

-The figure in Box 1, Amounts paid for qualified tuition and related expenses includes the total amount PAID for tuition, unit fee, course fee, summer tuition, rec fees, for Spring 2018, Summer 2018, and Fall 2018.
+The figure in Box 1, Amounts paid for qualified tuition and related expenses includes the total amount PAID for tuition, unit fee, health service fee, summer tuition, recreational fees, for Spring 2018, Summer 2018, and Fall 2018.

-Non-qualified expenses are defined as health service fee, books/supplies, room and board, student health insurance, parking, graduate school fee, dorm fine, and other fees.
+Non-qualified expenses are defined as books/supplies, room and board, student health insurance, parking, graduate school fee, dorm fine, and other fees.

 Q. How did the University figure out what amounts to include in Form 1098-T Box 5 Scholarships or grants?

-The figure in Box 5 Scholarships or grants includes scholarships, grants, and payments made by a third party (military or vocational rehabilitation agency).
+The figure in Box 5 includes all scholarships or grants includes scholarships, grants, and payments made by a third party (military or vocational rehabilitation agency).

 Q. My Form 1098-T contains incorrect information.
 How can this be corrected?